-Game of Thrones is over: The three scenes you’ll be arguing about Monday morning–and forever
+Game of Thrones is over: the three scenes you’ll be arguing about Monday morning–and forever

 The Night’s Watch

 After all of that, Jon ends up back at the Night’s Watch, guarding the realms of men from . . . hmm, what?
 I was half expecting a glimpse of some icy-eyed baby, to show us all that winter may come yet again.
 Instead, we got something a bit more low-key, if more satisfying.
-First of all, Jon’s reunited with his pal Tormund, as well as his trusty (and under-appreciated, and definitely under-utilized) direwolf Ghost.
+First of all, Jon’s reunited with his pal Tormund, as well as his trusty (and underappreciated, and definitely underutilized) direwolf Ghost.
 Count me among the fans calling foul on Jon not even petting his canine companion goodbye when he left Winterfell in episode four.
 It was in that same scene Tormund hinted at Jon’s return north, to the real north.

 And that’s where we ended.